 These films were manufactured pre-1983 and are a minimum of 35 years beyond the process before date on the original packaging.
 The availability of one of the chemical components required to process these films properly into color is dwindling (worldwide).

 If you are confident that your film has been stored consistently in cool temperatures and/or color is extremely important to you, specify that you would like color processing on our order form.
 If you know that your film was not stored properly or if you are unsure of the storage conditions, the black & white negative process we offer is the safer approach to salvaging something from your film (especially for non-Kodak brand films requiring EM-25 process).
 Transfer from a negative to positive (black and white) will allow you to view it from video.

 You can tell if you have EM-25 process Kodak Ektachrome film by looking at where Ektachrome is written on the film cassette label.
 If there’s a blue rectangle background behind the word Ektachrome, you have EM-25 process.
 (EM-26 process Kodak Ektachrome has EM-26 written on the label and the word Ektachrome will be on either a white or yellow background).

 Please keep in mind that your film may be decades beyond its process before date and what we are doing here is a salvage job.
 We do our best to get good quality images from these very old films but the results are highly variable.
 The quality we get range from good to just barely discernable.

-- Kodachrome — Can only be processed into a black and white negative which is then transferred to a black and white positive as an AVI, MOV or DVD.
+- Kodachrome ~1936 to 1992~ — Can only be processed into a B&W negative which is then transferred to a B&W positive to digital video.
 There is no color processing option for this film anywhere on earth.